 - Ask key questions to support their skills.
 For example, “You have a test coming up today.
 Do you remember what you can do to help yourself if you feel stressed?”

 - Learn about development.
-Each new age and stage will present differing challenges and along with them, stress.
-Becoming informed regularly about what developmental milestones your teen is working toward will offer you empathy and patience.
+Each new age will present different challenges.
+Being informed about what developmental milestones your teen is working toward will offer you empathy and patience.

 - Reflect on outcomes.
 “Seems like you couldn’t get to sleep last night because you had so much on your mind.
 What can we do tonight to change that?”

 - Stay engaged.
 Working together on ideas for trying out new and different coping strategies can help offer additional support and motivation for your teen when tough issues arise.